KunkelAlexander/glide-and-seek/README.md

-# Trapped in Ice
+# Glide and seek

-A tiny Pokémon Crystal–style ice cave prototype in Godot: step onto ice, commit to the slide, and try not to get stuck.
+A tiny Pokémon–style ice cave prototype in Godot: step onto ice, commit to the slide, and try not to get stuck.

-## Devlog
+I used to love these in the Pokémon games.

-### 2025-12-27 — First playable cave
+## Features
 - Built two small levels using the TileMap editor.
 - Implemented grid-locked movement + ice sliding (no physics bodies).
 - Added ladders as exits to swap levels and respawn at entrances.